Estimating Continuous Treatment Effects in Panel Data using Machine Learning with a Climate Application: Application

-MSE from both in-sample and out-of-sample prediction is slightly higher for OLS Linear than any of the flexible methods.
-There is not a large difference between the MSE of the OLS Poly and Lasso models.
-This indicates that, for these sets of weather variables, OLS Poly does not over-fit the data.
-This is likely because we use a large data-set.

-To illustrate the significance of these estimates, Figure \ref{fig:climate extrapolation} shows the projected overall change in crop yield by 2050 due solely to an increase in damaging heat exposure.
-We apply the estimated elasticity to climate projections from a range of scenarios.
-To generate these projections, we find the weighted average degree of expected warming from 2015 to 2050 under various climate scenarios, where we weigh the degree of warming by the average area of corn cultivated per county.
-Climate scenarios are derived from 18 global climate models running the A1B emissions scenario.
-The per-county degree of expected warming under each climate scenario are generously shared by \citet{Burke2016}.
-We compare the OLS Linear and DML estimates.
+To gauge the economic significance of the four elasticities reported in Table \ref{tab:ag results table}, we project the overall change in corn yields by 2050 attributable solely to increased exposure to extreme heat, following the approach of \citet{Burke2016}.
+For each elasticity, we combine our estimates with climate projections from 18 global climate models under the A1B emissions scenario.
+Specifically, we multiply each elasticity by the weighted average increase in damaging heat between 2015 and 2050, where weights correspond to average county-level corn acreage.
+The county-level warming projections are generously provided by \citet{Burke2016}.
+Figure \ref{fig:climate extrapolation} presents the projected impacts for each of the four elasticities across the climate models.

-These results illustrate that modeling assumptions significantly impact overall damage projections with the simple set of weather variables.
-There are large sources of uncertainty resulting from the varying climate projections, though the difference becomes smaller when using all weather covariates as seen in Appendix \ref{section:new_weather_vars}.
-The projected damages are quite significant - in the median emissions scenario, log yields are 0.37-0.41 lower than a world that does not experience climate change.
-To put this in dollar value, the 2017 Census of Agriculture reported the total value of sales of corn in the United States as \$ 51.2 billion .
-That range of damage estimates translates to a dollar value of \$16.1 -\$17.3 billion (in 2017 dollars).
-Our preferred estimate, DML with the widely used simple set of weather covariates, finds an estimated damage of \$17.3 billion.
+The projected damages in Figure \eqref{fig:climate extrapolation} are economically substantial.
+In the median emissions scenario, log yields are $0.310$ to $0.466$ lower than a in world that does not experience climate change.
+To put this in dollar value, the 2017 Census of Agriculture reported the total value of sales of corn in the United States as \$51.2 billion.
+That range of damage estimates translates to a dollar value of \$13.7-\$19.1 billion (in 2017 dollars), or 26-37 percent of total yields lost.
+Our DML elasticity, shown in green in Figure \eqref{fig:climate extrapolation}, leads to an estimated damage of \$16.8 billion, or 33\% total yields lost.

-The difference between OLS Linear and DML estimates is statistically significant and economically meaningful in our primary empirical results.
-OLS Poly and DML find similar results, although the standard error from OLS Poly is significantly higher than that of DML.
-The difference between OLS Linear and DML is significant with a p value of 0.00012, while the difference between OLS Linear and OLS Poly is significant with a p value of 0.0055.
-Median damage estimates using DML instead of OLS correspond to an additional \$1.18 billion.